Nashville’s Best Music Venues, from Honky-Tonks to Converted Churches

 Where to eat and drink nearby: The Farm House, 6th & Peabody, Peg Leg Porker

-Fanatically committed to local bands, The 5 Spot is a go-to for Nashville rockers.
-Most nights feature two sets with multiple musicians sharing the bill.
-Fans pack shoulder-to-shoulder to watch bands on the smallish stage in front of a red curtain backdrop.
-At The 5 Spot, it’s not about the decor.
-It’s all about the music.
+Fanatically committed to local bands, The 5 Spot is a go-to for Nashville rockers with live music almost every night of the week.
+Most evenings feature two sets with multiple musicians sharing the bill.
+Fans pack shoulder-to-shoulder to watch bands on the smallish stage in front of a spartan red curtain backdrop.
+Nobody cares about the ambiance, because it’s all about the music.

 Where to eat and drink nearby: Margot Cafe & Bar, The Treehouse, Butcher & Bee

 We begin with the first name in Nashville music, the venue that started it all.
 It was the Ryman—“the Mother Church of Country Music”—that first started attracting names like Hank Williams, Dolly Parton, and George Jones, securing Nashville’s status as the American center of country music.
 The Ryman remains a country music mecca, but as one of the city’s most dazzling concert-going experiences, has also hosted everyone from the Foo Fighters to Janelle Monae.
 Even if you don’t make it to a concert, it’s at least worth taking the time for a brief tour.

 Where to eat and drink nearby: Robert’s Western World, Skull’s Rainbow Room, Makeready

 A beloved institution, known for catering both to up-and-coming songwriters and legendary country music vets, the Bluebird navigates the nifty trick of having a ton of appeal for locals, out-of-town tourists and even A-list stars who have been known to take the stage on a whim.
 Whether you love country music, are looking for a uniquely Nashville experience, or just have a few hours to kill before your dinner reservation, you can’t beat the Bluebird.